andrew19710/Food-website/README.md

-This a website to practice creating responsive website.
+This a website to practice creating responsive website and using CSS framework.